Coronavirus (COVID-19)Updated 23.12.20

 Financial Support for Businesses, the Self Employed and Sole Traders

 The Government has extended the support schemes and deadlines for businesses, self-employed people and sole traders to apply for job protection schemes, grants and loans.
-The deadlines and timelines have been extended to account for the new measures.
+The deadlines and timelines have been extended to account for the current measures.
+Please check the links for further information on upcoming deadlines.

-Use this tool to find which support you are eligible for.
+Use this tool to find which support you may be eligible for.

 Links to financial support: